HugoBlox/theme-research-group/content/authors/Tejas/_index.md

 ---
 # Display name
-title: Sergio Correal
+title: Tejas Nivarty

 # Full name (for SEO)
-first_name: Sergio
+first_name: Tejas
-last_name: Correal
+last_name: Nivarty

 # Username (this should match the folder name)
 authors:
-  - Sergio
+  - Tejas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student, Materials Science and Engineering
+role: PhD student, Nanoengineering

 # Organizations/Affiliations
 organizations: